bradleyritschel/PacmanCTF/README.md

 # PacmanCTF
 Custom reflex agent for Pacman CTF game created at UC Berkeley.
 Code was used in CS 4365 Artificial Intelligence at UT Dallas.
 See contest.html in the zip and https://courses.cs.washington.edu/courses/cse573/17wi/pacman/contest/contest.html for more information about how the game works

+To run the game, download and unzip the zip folder.
+Download theSneakySneks.py and place it in the unzipped folder.
+To run the game, two teams must be specified.
+The unzipped folder will now have two teams in it: baselineTeam.py and theSneakySneks.py.
+To run a game with these two teams against eachother, run "python capture.py -r baselineTeam -b theSneakySneks" .
+This will run a game with baselineTeam as the red team and my team theSneakySneks as the blue team.
+However, this command will always run the game on the same map.
+Run the game with a random map, run "python capture.py -r baselineTeam -b theSneakySneks -l RANDOM".
+You can generate random layouts by specifying RANDOM[seed].
+For example, -l RANDOM13 will use a map randomly generated with seed 13.

+If you want to run multiple games with a single command, you can run the command with -n [number of games you want to run] .
+For example, "python capture.py -r baselineTeam -b theSneakySneks -l RANDOM -n 20" will run 20 games with random layouts.
+If you want to run the games without the graphics and just see the number of games that each team wins, you can run the command with -q .